Aggregation Trees: Introduction

 This paper introduces a methodology for constructing heterogeneous subgroups that enables a flexible and coherent exploration of the trade-off between interpretability and the discovery of more granular heterogeneity while avoiding complications associated with $p$-hacking.
-The approach offers an alternative to pre-analysis plans, which may be criticized for limiting the potential for uncovering unexpected heterogeneity.
+The approach can serve as an alternative to pre-analysis plans---often criticized for limiting the potential for uncovering unexpected heterogeneity---by enabling agnostic exploration of effect heterogeneity.
+It can also complement pre-specified analyses by providing a data-driven partition to assess subgroup patterns beyond the pre-registered hypotheses.

-This paper distinguishes itself from existing literature by specifically targeting the discovery of heterogeneous subgroups.
-While several studies have focused on methodologies for estimating GATEs \citep[see, e.g.,][]{abrevaya2015estimating, lee2017doubly, lechner2018modified, zimmert2019nonparametric, fan2022estimation, lechner2022modified}, these methodologies require researchers to predefine groups before analysis.\footnote{\ \citet{bearth2024causal} discuss how to analyze and interpret differences in GATEs across groups while accounting for variations in other covariates.} In contrast, this paper introduces a data-driven methodology for constructing heterogeneous subgroups and shows how it can be combined with honesty \citep[][]{athey2016recursive} and debiased machine learning \citep[][]{semenova2021debiased} to conduct valid inference about the GATEs.

-The proposed methodology, hereafter referred to as \textit{aggregation trees}, builds on standard decision trees \citep[][]{breiman1984cart} to aggregate units with similar estimated responses to the treatment.
-The resulting tree is then pruned to generate a sequence of groupings, one for each level of granularity.
+The proposed methodology, hereafter referred to as \textit{aggregation trees}, builds on standard decision trees \parencite[][]{breiman1984cart} to aggregate units with similar estimated responses to the treatment.\footnote{\ Essentially, we adopt a “fit-the-fit” strategy \parencite[see, e.g.,][]{hahn2020bayesian, bargagli2020causal, bargagli2022heterogeneous}: first estimate CATEs using any suitable method, then fit these estimates with a decision tree.} The resulting tree is then pruned to generate a sequence of groupings, one for each level of granularity.
 We show that each grouping features an optimality property in that it ensures that the loss in explained heterogeneity resulting from aggregation is minimized.
 Moreover, the sequence is nested in the sense that subgroups formed at a particular level of granularity are never disrupted at coarser levels.
-This property guarantees the consistency of the results across the different granularity levels, which is a fundamental requirement for any classification system \citep[see, e.g.,][]{cotterman1992classification}.
+This property guarantees the consistency of the results across the different granularity levels, which is a fundamental requirement for any classification system \parencite[see, e.g.,][]{cotterman1992classification}.